Reducing Fats, Oils, and Grease in Your Home or Apartment

 - Wipe pots, pans, and dishes with dry paper towels before rinsing or washing them, then throw away the paper towels.

 - Place a catch basket or screen over the sink drain when rinsing dishware, or when peeling or trimming food, to catch small scraps that would otherwise be washed down the drain.
 Throw the scraps in the trash.

 - Rinse dishes and pans with cold water before putting them in the dishwasher.
 Hot water melts the fats, oils, and grease (FOG) off the dishes and into the sewer pipes.
-Later on in the sewer, the hot water will cool and the FOG will clog the pipes.
+Later on in the sewer, the hot water cools and the FOG may clog the pipes.